 Overview

-Tipping conventions vary by country, but the underlying math is the same everywhere: tip = bill amount × tip percentage.
+Tipping conventions vary by country, but the underlying math stays the same everywhere: tip = bill amount × tip percentage.
 The complexity comes from knowing which percentage to use, whether tax is included, and how to split fairly among a group.
 This article covers all three.

 What You Need